Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs.Processor/README.md

 {
     try
     {
-        // Perform the application-specific processing for an error await DoSomethingWithTheError(eventArgs.Exception);
+        // Perform the application-specific processing for an error.
+This method
+        // is intended for illustration and is not defined in this snippet. await DoSomethingWithTheError(eventArgs.Exception);
     }
     catch
     {
         // Handle the exception from handler code
     }
 }

 var storageClient = new BlobContainerClient(storageConnectionString, blobContainerName);